Triforcey/game-of-life/README.md

 #Conway's Game of Life - Build with Arduino & Neopixel 8x8 LED Display
+This branch is a work in progress of possible imaginary pixels beyond the screen. :-)

 ##Arduino Dependencies
 This Game Of Life Arduino program depends on the following Arduino libraries: